microlinkhq/www/src/pages/blog/product-brief-3.md

 We tested that this decision **speeds up the process up to 50%.**

-A great merit of the improvements is related with our work improving our abstract library for interacting with Headless Chrome, [browserless](https://browserless.js.org).
+A great merit of the improvements is related with our work improving our abstract library for interacting with headless Chrome, [browserless](https://browserless.js.org).

 Also thanks to the [Puppeteer community](https://github.com/GoogleChrome/puppeteer) for helping us address performance issues.